Galaxy phones power Samsung to record $5.2 billion profit

 Samsung's OLED unit contributed around 400 billion won of profit in the first quarter, more than offsetting losses from the LCD operation.

-(Additional reporting by Hyunjoo Jin; Editing by Ian Geoghegan and Will Waterman)
+(Additional reporting by Hyunjoo Jin; Editing by Jonathan Hopfner, Richard Pullin and Ian Geoghegan)

 (This Feb 17 story adds dropped letter 's' in first paragraph)